jpb111/ansibleLabSetup/Readme.md

-if there is any the permission of the file to executable
+if there is any the permission issues, change the permission of the script file

 ```bash